-Applicants for May session or summer session should be aware that not all programs (e.g., Living Learning Communities, special living options, meal plans, staffing patterns etc.) are available during May Session and Summer Session.
-For a more detailed description of services provided during these sessions, please go to www.housing.umn.edu/summer or call 612-624-2994.
+Applicants for May session or summer session should be aware that not all programs (e.g., Living Learning Communities, special living options, meal plans, staffing patterns, etc.) are available during May session and summer session.
+For a more detailed description of services provided during these sessions, please go to housing.umn.edu/summer or call 612-624-2994.

 10. Break Periods

-Apartment Residents can stay in their assigned University Housing space over all break periods during the term of their contract at no additional charge.
+Apartment residents (excluding Wilkins and Yudof floors 0,1, and 2) may stay in their assigned University housing space over break periods during the term of their contract at no additional charge.

 All Other Contract Periods

-All Residence Halls and Apartment Complexes remain open.
-There is no extra charge for residents staying in University Housing during the Thanksgiving Break.
-There are no meals served on November 28-30.
-Meal service resumes with brunch on December 1, 2013.
+All residence halls and apartment complexes remain open.
+There is no extra charge for residents staying in University housing during the Thanksgiving Break.
+There are no meals served November 23-25.
+Meal service resumes with brunch on November 26.

-Once an applicant is assigned housing and takes possession of room/apartment key, the applicant (and parent(s) or guardian if resident is under the legal age of 18 years) becomes responsible for all the terms and financial obligations of the contract.
-In addition, an assigned applicant who fails to occupy the assigned room/apartment by 8 a.m. on the first day of classes of a specific term, and who has not provided written notification of his/her desire to cancel their contract prior to 4 p.m. on the day before classes of a specific term begin, will be held responsible for all financial obligations pertaining to the contract.
+Once an applicant is assigned to an on-campus housing residence hall or apartment space, the applicant (and parent(s) or guardian if resident is under the legal age of 18 years) becomes responsible for all the terms and financial obligations of the contract.
+In addition, an assigned applicant who fails to occupy the assigned room/apartment by 8:00AM on the first day of classes of a specific term, and who has not provided written notification of their desire to cancel their contract prior to the previously outlined contract cancellation policies will be held responsible for all financial obligations pertaining to the contract.

-Only the residents who are assigned to a room/ apartment and have a contract for the room/ apartment may occupy the room/apartment.
-Students may not transfer rooms without permission of Housing & Residential Life staff; violation of this policy will result in disciplinary and/or financial charges.
+Only the residents who are assigned to a room/apartment and have a contract for the room/apartment may occupy the room/apartment.
+Students may not transfer rooms without permission of Housing & Residential Life staff; violation of this policy will result in disciplinary action and/or financial charges.
 Guests may stay no longer than five (5) consecutive nights at any one time and cannot stay a total of more than fifteen (15) nights in any given semester.
 Residents may not have guests under the age of sixteen (16) stay overnight.
-Residents must obtain permission of room/ apartment mate(s) for all overnight guests.
+Residents must obtain permission of room/apartment mate(s) for all overnight guests.

-The resident agrees to pay the room/apartment and meal plan rates (Students living in the residence halls must be on one of the 9 mandatory meal plans) established by the University of Minnesota.
-All housing and meal plan charges will be billed to each resident’s Student Financial Account at the University of Minnesota.
+The resident agrees to pay the room/apartment and meal plan rates upon entering the housing contract.
+Students living in the residence halls (and freshman living in Wilkins and Yudof) must be on one of the mandatory meal plans established by the University of Minnesota.
+All housing and meal plan charges will be billed to each resident's student financial account at the University of Minnesota.